thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

 For example, the `$xhr` promise remains in an unresolved state while it waits for the HTTP response.
 The `$xhr` promise has two methods, `done()` and `fail()`, that are given a callback each.
 If the HTTP response is successful, the `done()` function's callback is triggered.
 On the other hand, if the HTTP response generates an error, the `fail()` function's callback is triggered.

 Just like how jQuery uses a promise to handle an HTTP response from an HTTP server, Knex uses promises to handle a SQL response from a PostgreSQL server.
-In fact, nearly all the functions in Knex return a promise as it's the preferred way of handling SQL responses.
+In fact, nearly all the functions in Knex return a promise as the preferred way of handling SQL responses.
 The main difference from jQuery is that Knex promises use the `then()` and `catch()` asynchronous functions instead of `done()` and `fail()`.

+**NOTE:** jQuery 3.0 has switched over to the `then()` and `catch()` standard.

 In the `index.js` file, write and save the following code.